About Craft in Ireland

 A consumer website promoting gifts that are imagined, designed and made in Ireland by talented artisans.
 Browse by category, maker or price.
 Each piece tells a story.
 Hand-crafted, using local skills and materials each ceramic goblet, vase or serving plate is a living piece of art, made to be used.

-Showcase is Ireland’s largest, craft, gift, fashion and interiors show, which takes place in the RDS, Dublin in January every year for national and international trade buyers.
+Showcase Ireland is Ireland’s largest, craft, gift, fashion and interiors show, which takes place in the RDS, Dublin in January every year for national and international trade buyers.

-A new digital resource that supports learning about craft & design for children of all ages nationally in Ireland.
+A digital resource that supports learning about craft & design for children of all ages nationally in Ireland.
 It provides support and information for teachers at primary and second level and for craftspeople delivering craft based education programmes in schools, communities, museums, galleries and other learning centres.